-From the bus stop to start of Ma Shi Chau Special Area is a short and easy 1.5 km hike that should take you around 30 mins.
+From the bus stop to the start of Ma Shi Chau Special Area is a short and easy 1.5 km hike that should take you around 30 mins.
 For the initial part of the hike, make your way through Sam Mun Tsai Village.
 Simply follow the signs (with the red arrows) for Ma Shi Chau so that you don’ take the wrong turn or get lost.

 From behind the village, take the steps that go uphill towards the cemetery.
 The hike is shaded pretty much till the end.
 However, around the halfway point, there are fewer trees and the views clear up.
 From here you begin to see Tai Mei Tuk, on your left and Ma On Shan on your right.
 On a clear day, the views are quite beautiful!

 From here, walk down till you reach the tombolo, the thin strip of land that connects the village to the island.

 Admire the views on either side as you walk across the tombolo.

 The Ma Shi Chau Nature Trail starts at the end of the tombolo.
 The 1.5 km nature trail runs along the southeast shore of Ma Shi Chau and passes through multiple geological attractions.

 The nature trail is extremely easy to cover as it is completely flat.
 There is a map of the trail at the rest area with points of interest marked.
 So, budget a couple of hours to admire the rock formations all along the way.